dataviscourse/tutorials/lectures/lecture-advanced-d3.md

 That's nice!
 We could simply do this for any kind of data we have and could achieve our goal.
 However, there are many possibly useful functions.
 For example, we could not only do linear scales, but could use **logarithmic scales, power scales, discrete scales**, etc.

-And we don't always want to write output in screen coordinates, we equally want to vary the **saturation of a color**, etc. Finally, we could have **ordinal data** (we'll talk about data types in one of the early theory lectures), or **temporal data**.
+And we don't always want to write output in screen coordinates, we equally want to vary the **saturation of a color**, etc. Finally, we could have **ordinal data**, or **temporal data**.
 So you can see that there are many possibilities to transform your input data to achieve a particular visual mapping.
 Fortunately, D3 provides a set of powerful scales:

 {% include code.html id="d3_scale" file="d3_scale.html" code="" js="false" preview="true" %}